Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 Navigating uncertainty

-It’s impossible to eliminate uncertainty―it’ll always be a part of the investment journey, albeit with varying triggers.
+It’s impossible to eliminate uncertainty―it’ll always be a part of the investment journey although its triggers may be different.
 What’s important in times of heightened uncertainty is to retain objectivity and clarity of thought, adhere to established principles of investing, and focus on our individual investing goals.

 Investing involves risks, including the potential loss of principal.
 Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 The information provided does not take into account the suitability, investment objectives, financial situation, or particular needs of any specific person.